Essential Advising Vocabulary

 Syllabus - The syllabus is a document that you will usually receive from your instructor the first day of the quarter.
 It contains important dates for the quarter, assignments that will be due, the instructor’s contact information, and the learning goals for the class.
 The syllabus is a contract between you and the instructor.
 Read it carefully, and know that you will be expected to turn in assignments and work as described on the syllabus throughout the quarter.

 Transcript - Transcripts are a record of every class that a student takes during their time at the college.
 It shows students grades every quarter and includes a cumulative grade point average (GPA) for the student’s entire time at the school.
 You can view your current unofficial transcript online, or you can order an official transcript through this website.

 Walk-In Advising – Walk-in advising provides a chance for you to see an academic, intensive English, or immigration advisor to register for class, review placement scores, or ask a question.
 Walk-in advising is appropriate when the length of your appointment is expected to be less than 30 minutes.
 If you need more time, ask to set an appointment.
 During the busiest times in the office – during orientation week, right before the start of the quarter, and the first week of the quarter – walk-in advising is the only option.
-This allows the International Programs office to serve a large number of students as efficiently as possible.
+This allows the Center for International Education Office to serve a large number of students as efficiently as possible.
 Students should complete enrollment forms or other forms before meeting with their advisor.
 Advisors do not create educational plans during walk-in advising, but you can make an appointment after the first couple weeks of the quarter when there is more time to do in-depth planning.